 WE SHED SOME LIGHT ON PRODUCING YOUR FIRST VIDEO

 So, you now understand why video content should be deep-rooted in your marketing strategy.
 But where do you start?
 What video content should come first?
 This is where we come in.
-Our knowledge enables us to ask the right questions and fundamentally ensure that the video content you create performs well.
+Our knowledge enables us to ask the right questions and fundamentally ensure that the video content you create performs well, boosting your marketing strategy.
 Having the right conversation before pre-production begins is essential to ensure efficiency during production and reliable response from the audience once the end product is launched.
 Have a read through the simple markers below to get an idea of what we look for when we discuss options with new clients.

 1) What is your mission statement?
 Your ethos?